drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-06-Audacity-to-Anki.md

 Select your sentence by clicking and dragging inside the track.
 Choose "Export slected audio" from the File menu to save your selection as an mp3.

+A shortcut for exporting audio from Audacity is using labels.
+Highlight the portion you want to export then press Ctrl+B. Type the name you want for that chunk of audio then highlight the next chunk and repeat until everything you want is labeled.
+Afterwards, go to "Export Multiple Files" (Ctrl+Shift+L) and choose "Divide files by label" (or something along those lines).
+Each file will be exported using the label as the filename.